Roland de Wolfe – Journalist Who is Now Creating the News

 He began studying and learning about poker on a personal level.
 His first attempts playing cash games at the Victoria Casino in London were not promising.
 Neither were his friendly games with his boss at the magazine.
 However, he decided to go on the internet to practice his skills.

 As it turned out, de Wolfe played much better in tournaments.
 His aggressive style was better suited to that environment.
 He started entering the big tournaments in 2004.
 Yet, he did not have any significant wins in that year.

 In 2005, though, he walked away with the World Poker Tour Grand Prix de Paris main event title.
 The cash was over $500,000.
 Also that year, he cashed in two other major events.
 One was the $1,000 No Limit Hold ‘em event at the World Series of Poker.
-The other was the $15,000 main event at WPT’s Five Diamond World Poker Classic.
+The other was the $15,000 main event at the World Poker Tour Five Diamond World Poker Classic.

 The year of 2006 was a great year for Roland de Wolfe.
 The highlight of the year was his third place finish at the $25,000 WPT World Championship at the Bellagio.
 He took home over $1 million.
 He was also named UK player of the year in 2006.

-De Wolfe won the European Poker Tour’s season 3 Dublin championship for a cash of over $600,000.
-With that, he became the first pro to with both titles: WPT and EPT champion.
+De Wolfe won the European Poker Tour’s Season 3 Dublin championship for a cash of over $600,000.
+With that, he became the first pro to win both WPT and EPT titles.